 A second difficult issue is nuclear energy.
 Here the biggest divisions lie among the G7 themselves.
-Driven by domestic policy, political and public opinion imperatives, the Germans, supported to some degree by the British and Italians, initially insisted that there be no reference to nuclear energy at all in the leaders' communiqués.
-The nuclear-friendly Russians, Japanese, French and Canadians argued that if the summit was to be credible, nuclear energy had to be included as a source, and a climate friendly one.
+Driven by domestic policy, political and public opinion imperatives, the Germans, supported to some degree by the British and Italians, initially insisted that there be no reference at all to nuclear energy in the leaders' communiqués.
+The nuclear-reliant Russians, Japanese, French and Canadians argued that if the summit was to be credible, nuclear energy had to be included as a source, and a climate friendly one.

-The leaders will include nuclear energy in the passages on the diversification of energy sources and deal with energy safety in their communiqué for the 2006 summit - held on the 20th anniversary of Chernobyl and the tenth anniversary of the Moscow Nuclear Safety Summit.
+The leaders will include nuclear energy in the passages on the diversification of energy sources.
+They will affirm the need for nuclear safety in their communiqué of the 2006 summit - being held on the 20th anniversary of Chernobyl and the tenth anniversary of the Moscow Nuclear Safety Summit.
 They will emphasize the need for investment in safe technology for the existing nuclear power plants.
 They might also call for better understanding of the part nuclear energy will play in the supply mix over the next decade.
-This could lead to an acceptance of the necessary role for governments in supporting both the technology and its commercialization over the longer term, and actions to deal with the issues of security of cost for new nuclear plants, security of price consumers pay for their power, and the safe disposal of the nuclear waste the plants produce.
+This could lead to an acceptance of the necessary role for governments in supporting both the technology and its commercialization over the longer term, and actions to deal with the issues of "security of cost" for new nuclear plants, "security of price" consumers pay for their power, and the safe disposal of the nuclear waste the plants produce.

 iii.
-LNG Partnership
+Liquified Natural Gas Partnership

-A third difficult issue is Russia's proposed partnership on LNG.
+A third difficult issue is Russia's proposed partnership on liquefied natural gas (LNG).
 It is aimed at helping bring Russian supplies to North American and global markets, and thus diversifying demand for Russia and supply for its G7 partners at the same time.
-The G8 has now moved well beyond the initial reaction of some G7 partners that such schemes for a new OPEC-like cartel for LNG were no longer allowed.
+The G8 has now moved well beyond the initial reaction of some G7 partners that such a scheme seemed like a new OPEC-like cartel for LNG that was no longer allowed.
 The summit could well endorse market-based, long-term contracts as a critical part of encouraging the badly needed, more diversified, intercontinental system of LNG transportation and supply.
 But whether it will add more practical measures of support remains to be seen.